combialgo/combialgo.github.io/README.md

 2024 Summer School on Combinatorics and Algorithms
 ====================

 The 2024 Summer School on Combinatorics and Algorithms is a venue for students and early-career researchers to learn selected topics in theoretical computer science and discrete mathematics.
+It will be a great opportunity for young and aspiring researchers to study topics which are important but not covered during the lecture in the university classes.
+This summer, two lecture series, combinatorial optimization and grid minot theorem, will be given by two leading experts on the subjects.
+There will be exercise sessions where you form a team and solve challenging questions related to the lecture subjects.

 연사 및 프로그램 소개 Lecturers and Topics
 ---------------------